 Where to stay in Redwood National Park

 If you plan to stay in a hotel you can search for great deals below.

-Gold Bluffs Beach campsite: My personal favorite, situated on the California Coastline.
-No RVS or trailers allowed so it has a nice relaxed vibe.
+Gold Bluffs Beach campsite: My personal favourite, situated on the California Coastline.
+No RVs or trailers allowed so it has a nice relaxed vibe.
 The cost is $35 per night.
-We had the whole beach to ourselves as we watched the sun set over the ocean while enjoying red wine.
+We had the whole beach to ourselves as we watched the sunset over the ocean while enjoying red wine.

-Elk Prairie Camp: In a great location central to a number of activities and the main visitor center.
+Elk Prairie Camp: In a great location central to a number of activities and the main visitor centre.
 This campsite is amongst the first growth Red Woods and also costs $35 per night.

 If you are on a low budget, check out Campsites just outside the park.
 There are several campsites for $15 per night and less.
-Reservations are highly recommended from 25th of May till the 2nd of September, however I highly recommend visiting outside of the peak season.
+Reservations are highly recommended from 25th of May until the 2nd of September, however, I highly recommend visiting outside of the peak season.